csaq5507/UIBK-703602-Compiler-Construction/guidelines.md

 You may use either [Meson], [CMake], Autotools, or plain Makefiles as build system (generator).
 Yet, the dependencies between your source files must be modelled correctly.
+If you *really* want to use a different build system, let us talk about it.

 [Meson]: <http://mesonbuild.com/>
 [CMake]: <https://cmake.org/>